edwinkipchumba/instagram-clone/README.md

 ## User stories

-These are the characteristics application implements for user by application.

 Users would like to:

-1. View all photos submitted.
-2. click on photo to display more details.
-3. search for photos by category.
-4. copy links to photos and share.

-## User  stories

-As a user of the application can be able to:

 1. Sign in to the application to start using.
 2. Upload my pictures to the application.